inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 [Spark Components Documentation](https://spark.apache.org/docs/latest/cluster-overview.html)

 <br>
 - `SparkSession` is the main entry point to Spark's SQL, DataFrame, and Dataset APIs.
 It encapsulates the functionality of the SparkContext, SQLContext, and HiveContext, providing a single interface for working with structured data in Spark.
-The SparkSession simplifies the process of interacting with Spark by providing a cohesive API for reading data from various sources, executing SQL queries, and performing data processing tasks using DataFrames and Datasets.
-It also manages the underlying various SparkContexts and automatically creates them when needed.
-In Spark applications, the SparkSession is typically created using the SparkSession.builder() method.
+In the past, a developer had to start and stop each Context as needed.
+SparkSession now manages the underlying various SparkContexts and automatically creates them when needed.
+It SparkSession simplifies the process of interacting with Spark by providing a cohesive API for reading data from various sources, executing SQL queries, and performing data processing tasks using DataFrames and Datasets.
 - `SparkContext` communicates with the Cluster Manager to supervise jobs, partitions the job into tasks, and assigns these tasks to worker nodes.
+It is the base context for creating RDDs and performing basic Spark operations.
+Since Spark 2.0, it is automatically created by SparkSession.
+Create a SparkContext if you want to work directly with RDDs, otherwise let SparkSession create it.
 - `Cluster Manager` is responsible for allocating resources in the cluster.
-- `Executors or Worker Nodes` are responsible for the task completion.
-They process tasks on the partitioned RDDs and return the result back to SparkContext.
+- `Worker Nodes` are responsible for the task completion.
+They process tasks on the partitioned RDDs and return the result back to SparkContext/SparkSession.
+A worker node can have multiple executors determined by the SparkSession config setting spark.executor.instances.
+- `Executors` is a process that is launched for a Spark application on a worker node.
+An executor can run multiple concurrent tasks/processes simultaneously, up to the number of cores allocated to it.

 <br>
 <br>